Day 1: "Rooting & Rising" / जड़ से उठान

 Guided Relaxation:

 "Bring your awareness to your feet.
 Let them be heavy.
-Let them fall open.
-Release any tension in the toes, the arches, the ankles.
+Let the heaviness travel up through the legs, the hips, the belly.

 >